How to Extract PDF to Excel Quickly and Easily

 How do I extract a PDF to Excel without losing formatting?

 There are several reasons why converting a PDF file to Excel can be tricky:

 - The PDF file is scanned and does not contain any ‘selectable’ text

 - The table data is nested and not in a simple row format

-For all cases listed above, simple copy & paste will fail and the only viable solution to copy PDF to Excel are specialised tools to get the job done.
+For all cases listed above, simple copy & paste will fail, and the only viable solution to copy PDF to Excel is specialized tools to get the job done.